 When comparing MRI scans of brain activity, the female brain reveals an increased number of neural connections.
 This makes it more efficient and helps with interpreting one’s social surroundings.

-History and science both agree women’s intuition is more than just a myth.
+As our understanding of the brain continues to grow, so does our appreciation of intuition as a valuable skill, not just for women but for everyone.
 Listen to that little voice in your head; trust your gut.
 It might just save you a lot of heartbreak.